broeser/sanitor/README.md

 $email = $sanitizer->filterPost('email');
 ```

-It is up to you, how much of the Sanitor-package you use.
-If you'd like to also
-sanitize objects, just let their class implement SanitizableInterface and use
+If you'd like to sanitize objects, just let their class implement
-the SanitizableTrait within them:
+SanitizableInterface and use the SanitizableTrait within them.
+You have to
+implement **getRawValue()** to return the "raw", unfiltered value of your
+object and **getSanitizer()** to return the Sanitizer-class that shall be used
+to filter this value:

 ```PHP
 <?php